 The high-fidelity simulations of the LSST baseline observing campaign demonstrate that it will discover and catalog 80–90% of potentially hazardous asteroids larger than 140 meters, with a median of 40 nights of observations per object.
 Simulations strongly suggest that with an achievable optimization of baseline strategy, LSST will be able to reach the goal mandated by Congress.

-The LSST system is the only proposed astronomical facility that can detect 140-meter objects in the main asteroid belt in less than a minute.
+LSST is the only proposed astronomical facility that can detect 140-meter objects in the main asteroid belt in less than a minute.
 The project reaches the threshold where different science drivers and different agencies (NSF, DOE and NASA) can work together to efficiently achieve seemingly disjointed but deeply connected goals.
 The main science themes that drive the LSST system design are

 It is this diverse array of science goals that has generated the widespread excitement of scientists ranging from high-energy physicists to astronomers and planetary scientists, and earned it endorsement of a number of committees commissioned by the National Academy of Sciences.

 In particular, the Congressional mandate can be reached at only a fraction of the cost of a mission dedicated exclusively to NEO search.

 Financial support for LSST comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
 The NSF-funded LSST Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
 The DOE-funded effort to build the LSST camera is managed by the SLAC National Accelerator Laboratory (SLAC).